MarcosLaydner/case_challenge/README.md

 ```
 With the postgres container up, you can you can use `make run` to run the application, and access the docs in 'http://localhost:8000/docs#/'
 To run tests, run `make test`

+## Known problems / Shortcomings (Things I would improve in a real scenario/ given more time):
+1. While I created different layers with their own responsabilities, I feel like the repositories could use more abstraction, like creating an interface to be implemented by the respective repositories.
+This would make changing orms easier, and better decouple the databse layer with the application layer.
+2. The same applies for the test factories, which are coupled to the created repositories for the sake of time.
+3. The docker setup could be improve to remove the need to sometimes have to stop it then up again to work propperly.
+4. The application could use an activate route, that would reactivate accounts that have been previously deactivated.
+5. The application could use a validator for email.
+I did not implemented it as I saw it wasn't critical to any required functionality of the API, but in a real scenario it would be necessary.
+6. I opted to not have emails be unique as I also saw this as not critical.